duyoji/rust-workshop-for-intro-to-rust/README.md

 ## Advanced Requirements.

 - [ ] Serialize and deserialize your person instance with [Serde](https://github.com/serde-rs/serde).
+  - Output person information on your console with `println!`.
 - [ ] Separate functions and a struct into other files.
   - Hint: [Crates and Modules](https://doc.rust-lang.org/book/first-edition/crates-and-modules.html)